Hollow-grams: Generalized Entanglement Wedges from the Gravitational Path Integral: BP Proposal in RTNs

 Now that we have seen why a stronger notion of independence is generally required, we still need to explain why, in the context of generalized entanglement wedges, a weaker notion of independence suffices specifically for strong subadditivity (SSA).
 This is a rather special and seemingly coincidental feature of SSA.

-As noted above, in both the static case~\cite{Bousso:2022hlz} and the time-dependent case~\cite{Bousso:2023sya}, at leading order in $G$—where entropy is given by the area of the entanglement wedge in Planck units— no independence condition is required to prove SSA.
+As noted above, in both the static case~\cite{Bousso:2022hlz} and the time-dependent case~\cite{Bousso:2023sya}, at leading order in $G$—where entropy is given by the area of the entanglement wedge in Planck units— no independence condition is required to prove SSA except that the input regions are spacelike.
 In the static setting, SSA follows from basic properties of Euclidean geometry, while in the time-dependent setting, the proof, though more intricate, remains purely geometric.
-In either case, the entropy associated with input subregions satisfies SSA even when the regions overlap.
-This is however not a novel feature of the BP proposal: it holds true even for overlapping regions on the boundary, where the entropy is computed using the Ryu–Takayanagi (RT) prescription in static spacetimes, and the Hubeny–Rangamani–Takayanagi (HRT) prescription in time-dependent spacetimes.
+The spacelike condition ensures that, in the intermediate step of the cut-and-paste construction, the resulting regions satisfy the appropriate homology constraints.\footnote{We thank Matthew Headrick for discussions that helped clarify this point.}

 When including quantum corrections, care needs to be taken that the quantum state has a good $G\to0$ limit, or equivalently a good large bond dimension limit in the RTN.
 This is a restrictive set of states which appear to satisfy the unrestricted version of SSA, but our claim is that this is only a special feature of semiclassical holographic states and not a universal statement of quantum mechanics.